MECH307 - DESIGN PROJECT

 You are allowed to use circuits and code you find on the Internet or in other books, but make sure you have a full understanding of what the code or circuit does.
 You should also "add value" to what you use by incorporating it into your system creatively and effectively.
-Also, make sure you cite in your report and during your presentation sources of any code or circuits you use.
+Also, make sure you cite in your report any sources of any code or circuits you use.

 NOTE - the choice of your project concept could have a large impact on the grade you receive; so please evaluate your alternative concepts carefully, based on the grading criteria below.

 Each group must present the following over the course of the project:

 of these is described in detail below.
 See the syllabus

 We expect each group to be creative in coming up with a unique "device" that performs some useful function.
 Past project and alternative ideas can be found at mechatronics.colostate.edu/projects.html.
 Please choose an "appropriate" project concept, and avoid project ideas involving alcohol or drugs, weapons, anything illegal, explosives or fire, anything dangerous (e.g., electrocution or finger loss possible), etc.